phillipssc/ioBroker.rtl_433/README.md

 * a few more fixes
 ### 1.1.3
 * Fixed frequency hopping use in the configuration.
 Fixed a bug that crashed the adapter if an object was not correctly created.
 Hardened the ioBroker interface to errors with heavy use of try/catch and logging.
+### 1.2.0
+* Tasks introduced: "Peak detect", "Median filter", "Heartbeat", "Min/max constraint", "Bad value rejection", "Debounce", "Reset value".
+Add one or more tasks to any device to be evaluated when new data comes into it.

 ## License
 MIT License